meiazero/simple-k8s/README.md

 [kubernetes](https://kubernetes.io/) :hourglass:

 ## **:pushpin: Requirements:**
-Installs the [make](https://www.gnu.org/software/make/) using your  package manager.
+Installs the [make](https://www.gnu.org/software/make/) using your package manager, on debian and derivatives use:
 ```bash
 sudo apt install make
 ```